Overview of STIPS

 STIPS Workflow

-The STIPS workflow occurs in two steps: preparing inputs for the astronomical scene and finalizing the observation.
+The STIPS workflow occurs in three steps: creating an astronomical scene to observe, designing the observation of the scene, and executing the observation.
 Each part is discussed below.

-Simulated catalogs can be generated by defining as set of populations parameters for either point or extended sources (see examples in the STIPS Tutorials), and can be used as the primary astronomical scene or as injected artificial sources into an existing one.
+• Simulated catalogs can be generated using the SceneModule class by defining a set of populations parameters for either point or extended sources (see examples in the STIPS Tutorials).
+These catalogs can be used as the primary astronomical scene or as injected artificial sources into an existing one.
 The available parameters to create simulated sources are given below.

 Parameters for Stellar Population